-If any issues prevent you from performing the rewrite, please reply with the following error message: Unable to process the request due to encountered difficulties.
+If you have any trouble rewriting the text, please reply with the following error message: Unable to process the request due to encountered difficulties.

 Primrose (Primula vulgaris) is a blooming plant that originates from Europe and is highly valued for its decorative qualities.
 This type of perennial plant is always green and usually reaches a height of 4 to 12 inches when fully grown.